kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 ## Summary

-The main goal of this enhancement is to consolidate the workload controller lifecycle state.
-This includes defining Progressing, Complete or Failed conditions for:
+The main goal of this enhancement is to compare all the workload conditions and consolidate the workload controller lifecycle state.
+The secondary goal is to identify and expose other conditions that could bring benefit to the users.
+This includes defining conditions (Waiting, Running, Progressing, Available) for:
+- Deployment
 - DaemonSet
+- ReplicaSet & ReplicationController
 - StatefulSet
+- Job

 <!--
 This section is incredibly important for producing high-quality, user-focused